 The family cycle is full of living books as you study history of our nation and the world, which is the incorporation of my beloved Charlotte Mason philosophy.
 You learn about history and social studies, while getting filling your reading requirements for the day.

-My Father's World is closely related to Unit Studies because many subjects relate back to one another, especially in kindergarten and family cycle.
+Everything has meaning!
+No subject stands alone.
+My Father's World is closely related to Unit Studies because so many subjects relate back to one another, especially in kindergarten and family cycle.

 While studying "K" in kindergarten, we integrated science & art by making Kangaroo pouches, Bible with biblical truth that "God keeps us safe", and literature with story books in the book basket about Kangaroos.